piedoom/doomy.org/content/2025-09-08-bevys-fifth-birthday/index.md

 This opens up some intriging possibilities, including my nascient interest in physical modeling.
 Generative, physics-driven audio offers far greater control when compared to simple sample playback; sounds can be adjusted based on their physical model's properties.

 I've provided an example sandbox which implements a simple [*Karplus-Strong*](https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) synthesizer - a *very* simple physical model of an idealized stringed instrument.
 Use the left mouse to create rectangles.
 A ball[^balls] will pop out regularly, and create a tone for each rectangle it hits, taking into consideration the rectangle's size as a physical parameter to calculate the resulting pitch.
 Use the right mouse to remove rectangles.
-Press "R" to reset the simulation[^sim].
+Press "R" to reset the simulation.

 *Nothing* here is sampled - it's all generated in real time.
+If you want to experiment, switch the synthesis method of the next rectangle you draw by tapping the "k" or "m" button. "k" is for "Karplus-Strong", and "m" is for ["Modal synthesis"](https://ccrma.stanford.edu/~bilbao/booktop/node14.html), another physical modeling strategy.

 <iframe frameborder="0" src="https://itch.io/embed-upload/14905959?color=333333" allowfullscreen="" width="100%" height="480"><a href="https://1-doomy.itch.io/karplus">Play Karplus on itch.io</a></iframe>